Gardening Plants & Flowers Shrubs

 The Spruce / Steven Merkel

-Tips for Transplanting Trees and Shrubs
+Additional Tips for Transplanting Trees and Shrubs

-Root pruning involves severing the outer roots before digging up the plant.
-Some experts even recommend doing this in the fall prior to spring transplanting.
-Trench vertically down around the perimeter of the root ball to a depth of at least 1 foot.
+• Root pruning is one technique that is sometimes used to make transplanting large trees or shrubs easier.
+This process involves severing the outer roots before digging up the plant.
 The goal is to sever all lateral roots extending out from the tree.

-For trees with trunks larger than roughly 3 inches in diameter, consider hiring a tree service to move your plant with a motorized spade.
-Large trees generally die if you try to dig them up by hand.
+• For trees with trunks larger than roughly three inches in diameter, consider hiring a tree service to move your plant with a motorized spade.

 The Spruce uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.

-1. Planting and Transplanting trees and shrubs.
+1. Planting and transplanting trees and shrubs.
 University of Minnesota Extension.